torchbox/rca-wagtail-2019/docs/upgrading.md

 ### 4. Import to intranet

 The RCA intranet supports importing certain page types to the intranet from the main site.
 This is done by reading the pages API endpoint.
-Testing this can be a little trick, but rca-inforca-staging can be used to test it, as that staging site has the env var `RCA_CONTENT_API_URL` to read from the rca-develompoent site.
+Testing this can be a little tricky, but rca-inforca-staging can be used to test it, as that staging site has the env var `RCA_CONTENT_API_URL` to read from the rca-develompoent site.

 How to test: